brapifra/vscode-phpserver/README.md

 ## Features

-You cand execute it with ctrl+shift+P and searching for "Serve Project with PHP" or you can just click on the editor's button (right superior corner).
+You can execute it with ctrl+shift+P and searching for "Serve Project with PHP" or you can just click on the editor's button (right superior corner).

 ## Requirements